uofajillian/edx-documentation/en_us/xblock/source/concepts/events.rst

 To assign a grade for a learner's interaction with the XBlock, the XBlock handler method must publish a grade event.

-A grade event is uses the ``runtime.publish`` method with specific arguments.
+A grade event uses the ``runtime.publish`` method with specific arguments.

 * The event type is ``grade``.